-How to earn more as a portfolio GP in 2017
+How to earn more as a portfolio GP

 The debate about how much GPs earn goes on.
 Partners earn too much, locums are ‘milking it’, salaried GPs are the easy riders of the NHS.
 The headline of this article will probably be viewed by some as almost sinful, a stain on the holy shroud of selflessness worn by some in public services.